jak3/jak3.github.io/mica/global/en/about.rst

     :depth: 2

 My name is **Giacomo Mantani**, I am born in `Cesena
 <https://en.wikipedia.org/wiki/Cesena>`_ in 1992.
-I have always had many
+I have a lot of passions:
-passions such as:

 .. * :strike:`Parkour`
 .. * :strike:`Skateboarding`